 Most dogs seem to love the way Blue Buffalo’s lamb recipe tastes, and many owners reported the apparent reduction in their dog’s hip and joint pain after feeding this food to their pet for several weeks.
 This is likely due to the inclusion of glucosamine, as well as the food’s rich omega-3 fatty acid content (which helps to reduce inflammation).

-Bottom Line: Just about any pit bull would benefit from eating Blue Buffalo Lamb and Brown Rice Recipe.
-It has all of the things you’d want in a good pit bull food, including glucosamine, which may help reduce the symptoms associated with hip and elbow dysplasia and omega-3 fatty acids, which will improve skin health.
+Bottom Line: Just about any Pit Bull would benefit from eating Blue Buffalo Lamb and Brown Rice Recipe.
+It has all of the things you’d want in a good food for Pitbulls, including glucosamine, which may help reduce the symptoms associated with hip and elbow dysplasia and omega-3 fatty acids, which will improve skin health.

-Wellness CORE Grain-Free Dog Food is another fantastic option for most dogs.
+Wellness CORE Grain-Free Dog Food is another fantastic dog food for Pitbulls.